thodurfee/my_repo/z readme.txt

 ifpossible, I should see if I can make a unix log file for this set up code.

-1.. am I making the 02 git committ template twice

-2.. who do I spell committcomit

-3.. make the incrementor for the working branch, acctually, pull from the meta file, dont just do it in the shell

 4. review unrelated histories so I dont get confused,

 then think about how I can merge branches from thee bottom up